MORO12311/sql-team-project/README.md

 # 📊 SQL Gold Layer Project – Dashboard & Reporting

 ## 📌 Overview
-This project implements the **Gold Layer** of a SQL-based data pipeline.
-The Gold Layer provides **clean, aggregated, business-ready data** used for dashboards and business reports.
+This project implements the **Gold Layer** of a SQL-based data pipeline, and then the Data Analyst role comes The Gold Layer provides **clean, aggregated, business-ready data** used for dashboards and business reports.

 ### Objectives